 The design features a ribbed edging around the collar, sleeves, and bottom of the sweater.
 It is crocheted from the top down with the sleeves added after the body is crocheted.
-The back closure uses KAM snaps instead of Velcro to prevent snags.
-Velcro can be used though, if you prefer.
+The back closure uses KAM snaps instead of hook and loop tape to prevent snags.
+Hook and loop tape can be used though, if you prefer.
 The sweater on the cover image is made with Lion Brand Sock-Ease Yarn.
 This PDF crochet pattern is designed to fit 18 inch dolls such as American Girl®.

 -Fingering Weight Yarn

 -Crochet Hook Size: D/3 - 3.25 MM

 -Sharp Needle to weave in your loose ends

 -KAM Plastic Snap Setting Pliers (if you use KAM snaps for the closure)

 -KAM Plastic Snaps or hook and loop tape